sueda/fbx-extract/README.md

   - The first line has two integers: `frameCount` and `boneCount`, which are the same as the skeletal animation file.
   - Each subsequent line is a frame with `boneCount` sets of Euler angles.
   - The rotation order of the Euler angles is stored in the next file.
   - The root joint contains Euler angles and positions, while all other joints contain just Euler angles.
-There will be `3 + 3 * boneCount numbers` each line.
+There will be `3 + 3 * boneCount numbers` on each line.

 ```
 27 83